Collaboration & Power of Yes

 The user agreement was about every user taking responsibility for themselves and their own equipment, cleaning after themselves and treating things and people with respect.
 The Collaboratory space was administered by a non-profit organisation with mainly 3 persons handling most tasks, so we had no resources for any personell, cleaning service or insurances for other than the space itself.
 Parents had to accompany any child under the age of 16 and any user under the age of 18 needed a parent to come with them for sign-up.
 The Collaboratory model is based on trust and respect, and we had no issues with theft or like for the entire time the space was open.
 The community was also good at keeping the space clean and not breaking anything.
 This kind of respect is fostered through a sense of meaning and being listened to, shared ownership, distributed responsibilities and mutual trust.
 When someone was very engaged in a specific area of the space they got responsibility over it and had the power to make decisions for it as well as introduce new users to machines or other aspects of that area.
 Distributed responsibility and decision making by working with a few key persons is important as no one can handle all aspects of a living space like that alone.
 Many organisations distrust people and fear material loss, but what is the worst thing that can happen? the world will not come to and end just because a machine breaks or if someone happens to cut themselves on a saw.
 If you build a foundation on trust, maybe try nudging (guidance) and teach each other to be careful with machines, people will take care of the space and each other.
 If you have machines that can be dangerous it is necessary to have introduction courses, and First aid and fire safety kits are to be placed clearly visible in the space.

 Collaboratory focused a lot on supporting diversity events and groups, specially in the game and maker cultures.
 When working with public events like science festivals we also invited other organisations and universities working with themes like human rights, women in games and citizen driven city planning.
 Since there are a lot of awesome organisations sharing resources on gender, ethnicity, sexuality, function and body diversity, I will give attention to a less common diversity area here.
-Humans, technology, and cyborg and robot racism.
+Humans, technology, and discrimination against cyborgs and robots.
 Technology, from Stone Age axes to cyborg implants, is a material, resource or tool like any other.
 It can be an artistic material or an earthling life saver, or both.
-Our tools develop continuously as our lives and environments change, still there is a fear of technology in many spheres.
+Our tools develop continuously as our lives, bodies and environments change, still there is a fear of technology in many spheres.
 This fear needs to be directed at the humans developing technology in non-empathic ways, not at technology itself.
-As we have already entered a time where robots are our co-workers and helpers, where cyborgs have been around for quite a while, and AI is getting better and better, we need to build our co-existence based on empathy, not fear and profit.
+As we have already entered a time where robots are our co-workers and helpers, where cyborgs have been around for quite a while, and AI is getting better and better, we need to build our co-existence based on empathy, not fear and monetary or power profit.

-Robot and cyborg racism is seen in both entertainment/media and work spaces, and many AI designs are not diverse enough.
+Discrimination against robots and cyborgs is seen in both entertainment/media and work spaces, and many AI designs are not diverse enough.
 There is still software, for example for face recognition, that has issues with reading darker skin tones, many data sets for deep learning work are not diverse and doctors are not educated on cyborg diversity, for example on how to make an MR scan for someone with a magnet implant possible.

 All designs/products should be designed from the experience perspective of the person who will use it, usercentric.
 Human centered design is often obvious when making things like ergonomic office chairs that are made to fit a human body, but it is not common for organisations to use the same tailored experience thinking when designing their organisation or the spaces they provide people with.
 Here is where you need artists and interaction designers.
 What good interaction designers bring to your space is a balance in form and function, looking at immediacy and usability, and if they collaborate with artists and architects you can get very interesting and unique results.
 The game controller and dendrites on the image represent playcentric design, which I will explain further on, and technology as extension of the human body.

 Digital tools and internet help people communicate.
 These tools move power from few to many, from a selective spectator culture to an accessible participant culture.
 These tools provide freedom, and our brains adapt fast, we learn to navigate tons of information and get effective in new areas as technology can take care of tasks for, and with us.
-Nevertheless, our new tools are often feared, mainly in the cultural sector, often talking about costs and risks, rather than freedom, diversity and long-term sustainability.
+Nevertheless, our new tools are often feared, like in the cultural sector, often talking about costs and risks, rather than freedom, diversity and long-term sustainability.
 What we need is to learn about ethics in the digital domains, how to not get stressed out from things like social media, about source criticism, and know facts about security issues.
+As an artist and cyborg I am experimenting with NFC implants for identification and communication and meet many issues and prejudice.
 People fear a passive NFC implants more than the smartphone they carry close to them day and night, which is a far bigger threat on all aspects of privacy, cracking and health.
 In schools and other learning environments, people need to be taught to treat robots with respect, that communication on digital platforms is not different from communicating face to face in meatspace when it comes to ethics and how to treat other beings.
 As many people will spend more time in virtual and mixed realities, identification, and personal space and safety rules, as well as open standards, is important.
 Those subjects need to be valued by organisations, stakeholders and policy makers as the frameworks are being built now.

 This is Yggdrasil, a world tree from Nordic Iron Age mythology.
 The nonlinear stories taking place in the nine worlds of this tree are so engaging that they have survived hundreds of years of religious oppression, the Greek setting the standards for story structures with the three part linear system, politics and war, and you can now experience this story world in films like Lord of the Rings and games like World of Warcraft.
 This shows something about the power of good stories.